emmy-codes/Star-Trek-Museum/README.md

 I had originally planned to have a page showcasing the Starships exhibition and fully plan on adding it in the future, but seeing as the layout was going to be almost identical to the crews' page, I decided to cut this from my MVP for the sake of time.

-The header and footer came out nicely, although I had planned on adding social media links which are very important, and I will try to squeeze those in at the last minute!
+The header and footer came out nicely, although I had planned on adding social media links which are very important, and I will add those to my future implementations.

+I soon realised that the hamburger menu I designed on mobile required JS to implement, so the nav bar stayed the same on mobile devices.